entropy-data/entropy-data-ce/azure/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fentropy-data%2Fentropy-data-ce%2Fmain%2Fazure%2Fentropy-data-ce.json)

-This deployment templates can be used to deploy Data Mesh Manager to Azure.
+This deployment templates can be used to deploy Entropy Data to Azure.

 It is coded as a [bicep file](entropy-data-ce.bicep), and comes with a generated [Azure Resource Manager template](entropy-data-ce.json) that can be used directly in Azure deployments.